-Whatcom County home values came close to stabilizing earlier this spring, according to a new federal report.
+Whatcom County home values continued their gradual path toward stabilizing during the summer months, according to a new federal report.

-The housing market in Bellingham and other parts of the state is improving with stronger sales, said Glenn Crellin, associate director of research at the Runstad Center for Real Estate Studies, based at the University of Washington.
+Home values appreciated slightly in the Seattle metro area last quarter compared to a year earlier, which is a good sign for the rest of the state, said Glenn Crellin, associated director of research at the Runstad Center for Real Estate Studies, based at the University of Washington.

 The Housing Finance Agency uses home purchases and refinance data from Fannie Mae and Freddie Mac to come up with its all-transactions home price index for metro areas.
 It only uses home purchases for the state index.

-In Washington, the purchase-only price index increased 1.1 percent, joining most of the states in posting an increase the past year.
-Across the U.S., the purchase-only price index rose 1.8 percent from the previous quarter.
+In Washington, the purchase-only index increased 3.7 percent the past year, ranking it 23rd highest.
+Across the U.S., the purchase index rose 4 percent the past year.

-Changes in the all-transaction home price index for Washington metro areas from the second quarter of 2012:
+Changes in the all-transaction home price index for Washington metro areas from the third quarter of 2012:

 Area, Year-over-year change, Five-year change